johnantoni/git-notes/README.md

     git push -f origin new-feature

+### Destroy your last commit?

+If you accidentally committed something you wish you hadn't,

+    git reset --hard HEAD~1

+rollback one commit

+    git push origin [branch-name] --force

+force push your branch overwriting the remote and wiping that commit from existence

+NOTE: best to do a git pull before even thinking about --force pushing your changes as you'll potentially wipe someone elses commits if you don't have them.

 ### When to do a rebase / force-push

 * Before merging into the main branch